The Six-Week Tour That Kept On Giving

 A few years ago, I set out on a six-week concert tour of eastern Australia.
-At the time, it was considered a very long tour, with cakes and a series of send-off parties by my friends.
-These days, a six-week tour is almost the equivalent of a long-weekend.
+At the time, it was considered a very long tour, ensuring a series of send-off parties by my friends with cakes and departure gifts.
+These days, a six-week tour is almost the equivalent of heading away for long-weekend.

 I was joined on the six-week tour by another tour regular, Harry*.
 I had a tour van which I’d had regularly serviced, with a special service prior to the tour.
 So it came as a little bit of a surprise as two days into the tour the van started spewing thick white smoke out of the exhaust system.

 We coasted into the nearest car park, which in this case happened to be The Big Banana in a town called Coffs Harbour.
 I called the service department who I’d especially had service the van for the tour.
 They told me to immediately drive the van to their local service centre.

 As we drove out from The Big Banana, I realised that the van was now accelerating on its own without me touching the pedals.
 A short exciting drive later, with my feet riding the brake the whole time, we pulled into the local service centre, just down the road from The Big Banana.
 The service centre manager there broke the news to us that the engine needed to be fully replaced, or at least completely reconditioned.

 I remember sitting by one of their indoor plants with a flurry of logistical thoughts rushing through my mind.
 I couldn’t quite get over the engine being non-functional after I’d had it regularly serviced by the manufacturer of the van.
 I think their version of servicing the van was to replace the wiper fluid.
 And all this was occurring just two days into our six-week tour!
 In my logistical frenzy, I arranged for the van to be sent ahead of us to Sydney and started looking for a hire car.